Odd-parity altermagnetism through sublattice currents: From Haldane-Hubbard model to general bipartite lattices

-Similar to the 2D checkerboard lattice, the ALMs on the BCC and 3D checkerboard lattices respect the effective time-reversal symmetry \(\mathcal TT_{1m}\).
+Similar to the 2D checkerboard lattice, the ALMs on the BCC and 3D checkerboard lattices respect the effective time-reversal symmetry \(\mathcal{T} T_{1m}\).
 Here \(T_{1m}\) is the one-site translation along any first-neighbor directions.
-The discovery of these odd-parity ALMs in 3D can again be compared with recent studies of coplanar odd-parity magnetism \cite{birkhellenes23ax,brekke24prl,yu25ax}.
+The discovery of these odd-parity ALMs in 3D can again be compared with recent studies of coplanar odd-parity magnetism \cite{birkhellenes23ax,brekke24prl,yu25prl}.

-\textit{Discussion.---} We have identified the sublattice currents as a feasible route to achieve odd-parity ALM by nonmagnetic time-reversal symmetry breaking.
-Starting from the Haldane-Hubbard model, we have established a systematic construction of 2D and 3D bipartite-lattice models, where onsite repulsion drives odd-parity ALMs at half filling.
-The search for practical materials with sublattice currents is presently an active line of research, with kagome systems being promising candidates \cite{Liege2024, Gui2025, Fernandes2025, Chakraborty2025}.
+\textit{Discussion---} We have identified the sublattice currents in compensated collinear magnets as a feasible route to achieve odd-parity ALM by nonmagnetic time-reversal symmetry breaking.
+Starting from the Haldane-Hubbard model, we have established a systematic construction of 2D and 3D bipartite-lattice models, where on-site repulsion drives odd-parity ALMs at half filling.
+The search for practical materials with sublattice currents is presently an active line of research.
+While the kagome metals have been the most promising candidates for loop currents \cite{Liege2024, Gui2025, Fernandes2025, Chakraborty2025}, recent experiments have observed possible evidences for the Haldane-model-like sublattice currents in Mn\(_3\)Si\(_2\)Te\(_6\) \cite{zhang22n}.
 Meanwhile, ultracold atoms represent another attractive platform for the realization of odd-parity ALM \cite{das24prl}: they can realize Hubbard antiferromagnets \cite{mazurenko17n} as well as the Haldane model under Floquet drives \cite{jotzu14n}.
 While this work uses sublattice currents as the mechanism for odd-parity ALM, the same physics is expected in systems possessing orbital magnetization \cite{Liege2024, Gui2025, Chakraborty2025} or complex charge density waves \cite{Lin2021, Denner2021, Mielke2022}, as these effects also break time-reversal symmetry independently of the spin degree of freedom.

-\textit{Note Added.---} After the first arXiv posting of this work, we noticed some follow-up work that investigated the spin-group analysis and other possible origins of odd-parity ALM \cite{zeng25ax,luo25ax,zhuang25ax}.
+\textit{Note added---}We have become aware of follow-up work that investigated the spin-group analysis \cite{zeng26prb, luo25ax} and other possible origins of odd-parity ALM, such as Floquet drives \cite{Huang2026, Zhu2026, Li2026, Liu2026} and orbital orders \cite{zhuang25ax}.

+\textit{Acknowledgments---}M.V thanks O.A.
+Ashour for helpful discussions.
+Y.-P.L. acknowledges the fellowship support from the Gordon and Betty Moore Foundation through the Emergent Phenomena in Quantum Systems (EPiQS) program.
+M.V. is supported by the Beatriu de Pin\'{o}s Grants Programme of the Department of Research and Universities, Government of Catalonia (2024 BP 00155).
+The ICN2 is funded by the CERCA Programme/Generalitat de Catalunya.
+The ICN2 is supported by the Severo Ochoa Centres of Excellence programme, Grant No. CEX2021-001214-S, funded by MCIN/AEI/10.13039.501100011033.